 Immigration consultants must give customers a written contract, in English and in the consumer’s language that gives customers a three-day right to cancel it without any charge.
 Immigration consultants must also post signs to make it clear that they are not licensed attorneys, and they must tell customers that they can’t provide legal advice.

 The prosecution of Saucedo is part of an ongoing comprehensive enforcement and education campaign spearheaded by City Attorney Feuer, DCBA, and legal aid organizations to address immigration scams.
 Individuals who believe they have been a victim of Hermandad Mexicana should call DCBA investigators Annette Gonzalez at 323-881-7099, or Janet Godoy at 213-974-7241.
-Other consumers who believe they are victims of immigration consultant fraud should contact the DCBA at (800) 593-8222, or file a complaint on DCBA’s website.
+Other consumers who believe they are victims of immigration consultant fraud should contact the DCBA at (800) 593-8222.
+The City Attorney's Office also provides information on U-Visa's.